-- Clarified the fire management roles and responsibilities related to different types of Native organizations and referenced more detailed information in the AOP. - Consolidated Alaska Fire Management and Planning History into Appendix G. - Clarified distinction between Statewide Goals and Planning Objectives and Default Initial Response Actions and Priorities. - Revised Operational Decision Chart to reflect updated WFDSS decision support direction. - Recognizes that Fire Management Option selection should consider population density as opposed to the presence or absence of human life and inhabited property. - Corrected conflicting direction regarding Plan review requirements. - Fire occurrence statistics have been removed from the Plan.
+- Jurisdictions should be notified immediately for fires occurring in all Management Options. - Jurisdictions whose lands may be threatened within two burning periods should be notified. - Clarified the fire management roles and responsibilities related to different types of Native organizations and referenced more detailed information in the AOP. - Consolidated Alaska Fire Management and Planning History into Appendix G. - Clarified distinction between Statewide Goals and Planning Objectives and Default Initial Response Actions and Priorities. - Revised Operational Decision Chart to reflect updated WFDSS decision support direction. - Recognizes that Fire Management Option selection should consider population density as opposed to the presence or absence of human life and inhabited property. - Corrected conflicting direction regarding Plan review requirements. - Fire occurrence statistics have been removed from the Plan.
 Statistics are not integral to the document and are available elsewhere.